 As a care professional, on the front-lines of life, often, interacting with your clients, students, and the people who you serve within your community each day when they are in emergency situations, you are an indisputable asset to the infrastructure of our civilization, and this is not a grandiose, but an absolutely factual statement, that the CoVid 19 pandemic has only helped to emphasize.

-With your innate desire to serve in the creation of positive change, and your willingness to bear witness to and provide support for, the most difficult situations imaginable, you often hear, “thank you for your service” on a day-to-day basis, but are you thanking yourself for your work by giving yourself what you need in order to fully honor what you have the capacity to bring forward through your presence and efforts each day?
+With your innate desire to serve in the creation of positive change in a constantly dysregulated world, and your willingness to bear witness to and provide support for, the most difficult situations imaginable, you often hear, “thank you for your service” occasionally from others.
+But, are you thanking yourself for your work of giving yourself to a cause by providing yourself with what you need in order to fully honor what you have the capacity to bring forth through your presence and efforts each day?

-Please always remember that it is vital, as service professionals, to be our best in our work in order to best serve others, not just in terms of the skills that we bring to our work, but also in terms of our state-of-being our best-cared-for self as well.
-After all, it is only you that you offer in support of your cause in most cases, your amazing skillsets honed from years of study and application, but most importantly, your empathy and willingness to help reduce suffering and/or struggle using your expert skills and abilities.
+Please always remember that it is vital, as a service professional, to be your best in your work in order to best serve others, not just in terms of the skills that you bring to your work, but also in terms of your state of being your best-cared-for self as well, which then empowers you to move beyond your limited self and to serve from your greater Self, once you have met your own basic needs.
+After all, it is only you that you offer in support of a cause in most cases.
+You give your amazing skillsets honed from years of study, reflection, and application/experience to your work, but, most importantly, you give your empathy and willingness to help reduce suffering and/or struggle in the world for a greater good using your expert skills and abilities.

 Always prioritize your physical, emotional, mental, and spiritual self-care when you are tasked with serving others.

-Are you lacking in sleep, or is it a replenished sense of purpose that you are missing?
+So, pause for a moment and honestly inquire: are you lacking in sleep, or is it a replenished sense of purpose that you are missing?

 Remember that the best way to Love others, and to show your Love for them, is to truly Love yourself.